 Black Truffle Poutine

-When some fresh cheese curds and black truffle once met in my little Aussie kitchen, this little rare poutine also called "Mission Impossible" was accomplished!
+When fresh cheese curds and black truffle once met in my little Aussie kitchen, this rare poutine, also called my “Mission Impossible”, was finally accomplished!

 Photography and "Mission Impossible Poutine" creation © Bottle and Brush Studio 2018